forter/storm-rest-api/README.md

 storm-rest-api
 ==============

-Allows REST API probing into a storm topology
+Allows REST API probing into a storm topology.